 Bamberg's breweries

 If you start to work up an appetite on this excursion and want to eat authentically, you'll be spoilt for choice in Bamberg.
 There are still eleven active breweries in the city alone, such as the Klosterbräu right by the river or the Schlenkerla in the famous Sandstraße with its picturesque half-timbered houses from the Middle Ages.
 In addition to the Franconian classics on the menu, both pubs also offer the infamous smoked beer, which you should definitely try!
 This dark, bottom-fermented Märzen beer is characterised by its unique smoky flavour, which is created by smoking the brewing malt.
-It is drunk - exclusively - from the "Seidla", a half-litre mug.
-A little tip: If you just want to try the smoked beer, order a "Schnitt" and get a Seidla with a reduced filling quantity.
+It is traditionally - and exclusively - drunk from the "Seidla", a half-litre mug.

 The Franconian cuisine, which has its very own character in Bamberg, entices with traditional dishes such as the "Bamberg onion" - an onion stuffed with minced meat in beer sauce and, of course, the famous "Franconian bratwurst".